wizard01/Emerald-Windows-Client/CONTRIBUTING.md

-# How to contribute to WWT Windows Client Development
+# How to contribute to Emerald MultiVerse Windows Client Development

 _TBD: this documentation needs to be written._